Have you ever wanted to see a sample cover letter for fresh graduates in Nigeria? I will show you how to write a cover letter Nigeria style.

 - Submit without a “call to action”

-Do’s of a cover letter
+Do’s to write cover letter Nigeria style

 - Maintain a uniform alignment throughout

 - Describe how your previous experience will help in the current job and the company itself

 - Keep it short, simple and straight to the point.

 - Make sure your cover letter tallies with your resume.

 - Learn when to use “I” and “WE”

 - Be boastful as much as possible.
 But always back it up with evidence.